Dotclang/auth-package/README.md

 # AuthPackage

-This package provides authentication views and routes for Laravel (login, register, password reset) using Tailwind-styled blade templates.
+This package provides authentication views and routes for Laravel (login, register, password reset) using Tailwind-styled blade templates it just simple UI.

 ## Routes